theupdateframework/specification/tuf-spec.md

        }

    METAFILES is the same is described for the snapshot.json file.
-In the case of the timestamp.json file, this will commonly only include a description of the snapshot.json file.
+In the case of the timestamp.json file, this MUST only include a description of the snapshot.json file.

    A signed timestamp.json example file: